 Tips to Getting Serious About Repayment

-Smart student loan repayment requires a bit effort to make sure you are paying as little as possible.
+Smart student loan repayment requires a bit of effort to make sure you pay as little as possible.
+Nobody wants to spend decades paying student loan interest without ever eliminating the debt.
 A bit of research and financial planning will go a long way and potentially save thousands.

 - Get Lower Payments on Your Student Loans – This one might sound counter-intuitive, but the fastest way to pay off your student loans requires getting the lowest monthly payment possible.
 The idea is to free up as much cash as possible each month so that you can pay off the highest interest rate loans first.

 - Put Together a Real Strategy – Student loan strategy isn’t one size fits all.
 For many people, paying off the highest interest rate loans first makes the most sense.
-Others may choose to attack their private loans first and try to qualify for federal programs like Public Service Loan Forgiveness.
+Others may choose first to attack their private loans.
+Meanwhile, they can address federal loans by qualifying for programs like Public Service Loan Forgiveness.
 If you have a cosigner, paying off the cosigned loans should get extra priority.
 The key is to make a plan.
 If you haphazardly pay extra money on random loans, you limit the effectiveness of your additional payments.

 - Don’t Sleep On Extra Sources of Income – If you are getting a real paycheck, it might seem like a side-hustle is entirely unnecessary.
 However, if you can make a few extra bucks in addition to your regular job, you can make student debt disappear quickly.
 Better yet, make your second job something you enjoy.
 With some sweat and some luck, you might end up creating your dream job.